Now available as Instructor led live virtual classes

 That would be wonderful, wouldn’t it?

-One of the most exciting aspects of Cognitive Hypnotic Coaching training is the breakthroughs you experience as an individual.
+One of the most exciting aspects of Cognitive Hypnotic Coaching Certification is the breakthroughs you experience as an individual.

 During the training itself, you extensively practice what you learn with your co-participants, working on real goals and issues that you may be facing.
 This takes you through a series of personal breakthroughs that culminate in a transformation.

-As a result, you are able to design your own pathway to a financially and emotionally fulfilling career as a therapist and learn to manage your own mental state – your thoughts, emotions, beliefs and more.
+As a result, you are able to design your own pathway to a financially and emotionally fulfilling career as a life coach and learn to manage your own mental state – your thoughts, emotions, beliefs and more.